Jindi-Goldie/hello-world/README.md

 * Broadband Internet availability (number of providers and technology) <br>
   **bb_provid_num, bb_tech_num** and dummy variables: **bb_CM bb_C bb_A bb_M** <br><br>
-  In raw data, the variable name for broadband is bandalarga in all years.
+  In raw data, the variable name for broadband is *bandalarga* in all years.
 However, although there are no missing values in provider names, the information about technology are missing in 2009 and 2010.
 I considered using the match between provider name and technology in previous years to make up for this, but it seems that the provider names do not uniquely match to a single technology.

 * Backhaul presence and speed if available <br>
-  **bh_presence,bh_speed**
+  **bh_presence,bh_speed** <br><br>
   It seems that backhaul is not available until 2010.
 I am not sure whether this is due to the lack of information or the backhaul actually strated to be available in 2010.
+  In raw data, the variable name for backhaul presence is *backhaul* and *bandabackhaulmbps8* for backhaul speed.

+### Merge of Dataset
+The time variable in the cleaned panel dataset is **year** and the individual variable is **muni**. <br><br>
+There is no munipacity number in the raw data of 2010 and there are some repeated observations (10 in total) of the same munipacity in 2010.
+The information in the repeated observations are basicly the same except few variables like types of mobile technologies.
+I temporarily kept the first one of the repeated observations to make it a panel data.
+I merged the 2010 data to the munipacity_number-location_sigla data using both the sigla and location and there are 179 observations that can not be matched.
+I am not sure whether this matters in our study and I will have a closer look at the matching process if needed.